 Competitive types will always lose

-The evidence is against you.
-Mary’s view on need for societal level collaboration fits nicely with the ‘New Paradigm’ of leadership.
-Jeffery Walker describes it as ‘Collaborative Leadership‘ Walker goes as far as to say “there’s no doubt that collaboration will be key to the future survival and success of humankind.”
+Mary's view on need for societal level collaboration fits nicely with the 'New Paradigm' of leadership.
+Jeffery Walker describes it as 'Collaborative Leadership' Walker goes as far as to say "there's no doubt that collaboration will be key to the future survival and success of humankind."
 A powerful statement.
 What if you believe that true competitors are the ones who win the most?

 Well not all of it.
 Previous studies demonstrate that best solution to the prisoner's dilemma was to be selfish.
 The prisoner's dilemma is a scenario where two people are held separately by the police for a crime they committed.
 If neither of them talks they both will get prison time.
 If they both inform on each other they will do less time.
 If only one informs on the other that person will go free.
 In this scenario it always better to inform on your colleague.
 But what vital human activity does this scenario ignore?